 What to Expect From the Recommendations

 Recommendations are based on your visitors visits: the more visitors you have, the better the recommendations are.
-Once Coveo ML has gathered enough data, it generates a model that is then used to return recommendations relevant to the current user by comparing their navigation pattern with similar users patterns (see Coveo Machine Learning Recommendations Deployment Overview).
+Once Coveo ML has gathered enough data, it generates a model that’s then used to return recommendations relevant to the current user by comparing their navigation pattern with similar users patterns (see Deploy Content Recommendations (CR)).

 Follow these steps to enable recommendations on your website.